 The directors are responsible for the other information.
-The other information comprises Directors, Officers and Professional Advisers, Directors' Report, Statement of Corporate Responsibility for the Financial Statements, Corporate Governance Report, Statement of Directors' Responsibilities in Relation to the Financial Statements, Report of the Audit Committee, Value Added Statement and Five-Year Financial Summary, but does not include the interim consolidated and separate financial statements and our auditor's report thereon.
+The other information comprise of Directors, Officers and Professional Advisers, Directors' Report, Statement of Corporate Responsibility in relation to the Financial Statements, Corporate Governance Report, Statement of Directors' Responsibilities in Relation to the Financial Statements, Report of the Audit Committee, Chief Finance Officer's Certification of management's assessment on internal control over financial reporting, Chief Executive Officer's Certification of Management assessment on internal control over financial reporting, Value Added Statement and Five-Year Financial Summary, but does not include the consolidated and separate financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report, and the other sections of the Zenith Bank Plc 2023 Annual Report, which are expected to be made available to us after that date.

-Our opinion on the interim consolidated and separate financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the consolidated and separate financial statements does not cover the other information and we do not and will not express an audit opinion or any form of assurance conclusion thereon.

-In connection with our audit of the interim consolidated and separate financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the interim consolidated and separate financial statements, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated and separate financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated and separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.